Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 We use the Linux OS of 6 cores of 3 GMz, typically in our desktop workstation.

-The program is divided with, (i) the parallelization and parameters setups, (ii) the initialization of ions and electrons by /init/, (iii) the main loop of simulation run /moldyn/, the important subroutine is the calculation of ions and electrons dynamics, /cl_forces/, and (iv) closing of the code /gclose/.
+The program is divided with, (i) the parallelization and parameters setups, (ii) the initialization of ions and electrons by /init/, (iii) the main loop of simulation run /moldyn/, where the important subroutine is the calculation of ions and electrons dynamics, /cl_forces/, and (iv) closing of the code /gclose/.
 The run is about one hour, and graphic outputs are generated as shown in expl07.77a.pdf.